Live Notes: Record Sermons and Build Study Notes

 Overview

 Live Notes helps you capture a sermon, lecture, Bible study, or devotional teaching while it is happening.
-It turns the transcript into a structured review rail with summary, key points, topics, applications, Scripture references, and prayer-ready follow-up.
+It turns the transcript into a structured review rail with summary, key points, topics, applications, Scripture references, and prayer-ready follow-up, then gives you a path back into Notes, Read Bible, Commentaries, and DoctrineGuard.

 The goal is not to replace your attention during worship or teaching.
-The goal is to make it easier to return to what was said, verify the Scripture references, and preserve your own observations.
+The goal is to make it easier to return to what was said, verify the Scripture references, preserve your own observations, and keep sermon takeaways connected to your daily Bible study.

 Start a Recording